Modernizing CompStat for the 21st Century

 Modernizing CompStat for the 21st century

 Public safety agencies must be able to measure how they are performing against their goals.
-Having a deep understanding of what tactics and strategies are working — and which aren’t — allow departments to better serve their communities.
+Having a deep understanding of which tactics and strategies are working — and which aren’t — allows departments to better serve their communities.

-To help solve for this, CompStat was invented by Jack Maple in the early 1990s in concert with the New York Police Department (NYPD).
+To help solve this, CompStat was invented by Jack Maple in the early 1990s in concert with the New York Police Department (NYPD).
 CompStat is a “performance management system that is used to reduce crime and achieve other police department goals.
 CompStat emphasizes information-sharing, responsibility and accountability, and improving effectiveness,” and “empowers police agencies to place a strategic focus on identifying problems and their solutions.”

 In the 90’s, “NYPD’s initial approach mapped crime statistics along with other indicators of problems, such as the locations of crime victims and gun arrests.”
 A lot has changed since then, including the amount of data available, the speed at which information evolves, and the breadth of responsibilities for police departments.
 Unfortunately, most legacy systems law enforcement departments deploy lack the technical capabilities to manage the speed and amount of data being collected today.
 Departments need real-time, dynamic data to formulate better, more creative policing strategies suited for the 21st century.

 Timely and accurate information with CompStat

 A core component of CompStat meetings is timely and accurate information.
-CompStat typically assesses violent and property crime rates year-over-year in 7-day, 28-day, and annual windows, though this can vary across departments.
+CompStat typically assesses violent crime and property crime rates year-over-year in 7-day, 28-day, and annual windows, though this can vary across departments.

 The most timely and accurate data is complete, dynamic, and viewed in real-time.
 Unfortunately, most CompStat meetings are static presentations, using days-old data in slide decks.
 Out-of-date information is not only ineffective but can also negatively impact operations because emerging crime trends or opportunities to improve resource allocation could be missed.

 Typically, analysis of a particular crime — let’s use a violent crime like armed robberies as an example — is assessed across the entire precinct.
 But that view is too broad and doesn’t tell the whole story.